arndtjenssen/node-dps/README.md

 ## Generic worker

-A generic worker (genericWorker.js) needs a command-line parameter, that points to a key in the workers config section.
+A generic worker (genericWorker.js) expects a command-line parameter, that points to a key in the workers config section.
 This defines the queue to attach to, services to call and more.
-Generic workers handle these things:
+Generic workers handle the following:

 1. connect to a queue
-2. consume a message
+2. consume messages
 3. call associated services
 4. update job state in mongodb collection depending on outcome
 5. optionally send message two another queue for further processing